By Charles M. Skinner in 1896

 Across this body of water, the stranger came in a copper canoe that borrowed the glories of the morning.
 When he had landed and sent for all the red men, far and near, he addressed to them a doctrine that provoked expressions of contempt–a doctrine of love.

-To fight and steal no more, to give of their goods to men in need, to forgive their enemies,–they could not understand such things.
-He promised — this radiant stranger — to those who lived right, eternal life on seas and hills fairer than these of earth, but they did not heed him.
+Fight and steal no more, give of their goods to men in need, and forgive their enemies–they could not understand such things.
+He promised this radiant stranger to those who lived right, eternal life on seas and hills fairer than those of earth, but they did not heed him.
 At last, wearying of his talk, they dragged him to a tree and nailed him fast to it, with pegs through his hands and feet, and jeered and danced about him, as they did about their victims in the devil-dance until his head fell on his breast and his life went out.

 About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
 This tale is excerpted from these excellent works, which are now in the public domain.